Today’s buyers fall into two very different digital camps:

 Here’s How to Pull It Off:

 - Stick the landing – Above the fold, offer clarity.
 Clear headlines, value prop, and one strong CTA.
-It earns trust fast for older buyers and lets younger buyers scroll into discovery mode.
+This earns trust fast from older buyers and lets younger buyers scroll into discovery mode.

 - Use scroll with structure – Build rich scrolling experiences, but keep sticky navigation visible.
-Let older buyers click around, and younger buyers scroll deep.
+Let older buyers click around while younger buyers scroll deep.

 - Blend design polish with restraint – Use animation and modern visuals, but only where it adds clarity or delight, not distraction.